NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 ### 1. OLTP Data Source

-- The OLTP database is the primary data source, holding detailed transactional data about students, including enrollment, course performance, exam results, and demographic data.
+- The OLTP database is the primary data source, holding detailed transactional data about students, including enrollment, course performance, exam results, and demographic data, provided by the course professor.
 - For the full-size picture of the OLTP database, as an ER diagram, [click here](https://raw.githubusercontent.com/NovakMastilovic/SSIS_ETL_University_DB/refs/heads/main/University_OLTP_Database.png).

 ### 2. ETL Process